diegomlopes/audio_recorder_mc/README.md

 # audio_recorder_mc

-A new flutter plugin project.
+A flutter plugin to record audio to IOS and Android.

 ## Getting Started